-Researcher: Dr Judith Norris
+Investigators: Dr Judith Norris (CI), Professor Lauren Stephenson.

 What is the project about?

-The research project aims to investigate the professional practices of educational leaders in Catholic communities in response to complex and high velocity events.
+The research project aims to investigate the professional practices of educational leaders in educational communities in response to complex and high velocity events.
 Such events occur when information is ambiguous and obscure, and when normal approaches no longer work (Salicru, 2018).
-Australian Catholic education in 2020 and 2021, like jurisdictions worldwide, has seen turbulent school environments impacting on the work of students, teachers and educational leaders.
+Australian education in 2020 and 2021, like jurisdictions worldwide, has seen turbulent school environments impacting on the work of students, teachers and educational leaders.
 Such turbulence calls on educational leaders to be agile and adaptable to co-navigate (ideally) with teachers to stabilise such turbulence and continue to meet the learning needs of children and young people.
 Educational leaders’ 2020-2021 experiences, through the consequences of COVID-19, offer opportunities for insights about educational leaders’ practices of giving and making sense through these high velocity events.

 Who is undertaking the project?

 This project, initially conducted by Dr Judith Norris included participants in educational leadership studies within the Faculty of Education and Arts, at Australian Catholic University.
 Professor Lauren Stephenson extended this research to include post graduate students at University of Notre Dame, Sydney.
 In October 2022, the project was extended to include leaders in schools and school systems across Australia.